irmen/cx16assem/README.md

 At the moment, the source file is cached in (V)RAM and so is limited to 62 Kb for now.

+## Features

+- read source files (up to 62 Kb) straight from disk  (sdcard in the emulator)
+- write output as PRG file to disk (sdcard in the emulator)
+- set program counter with "* = $9000"
+- numbers in decimal 12345, hex $abcd, binary %1010011
+- symbolic labels
+- define data with ``.byte  1,2,3,4`` and ``.str  "hello!"``

 ## Todo

+- can we get it to work on a host mounted filesystem in the emulator?

 - write output machine code to upper banked RAM instead of main memory, so we can assemble larger programs, and it doesn't potentially overwrite the assembler itself or the symbol table in system ram.
   (this also means we can't simply use SAVE routine anymore)